Two Hands (1999 film): Plot

-The car Jimmy was using on the job—a Ford Falcon belonging to Pando's associate Acko—is stolen by a young man and taken to a mechanic with the intention of selling it.
+The car Jimmy was using on the job — a Ford Falcon belonging to Pando's associate Acko — is stolen by a young man and taken to a mechanic with the intention of selling it.
 The mechanic happens to be a friend of Acko's, who, displeased at the news of his car being stolen, suspects Jimmy's involvement.

 Acko arrives to recover the car but on the way there his car hits and kills street kid Pete.
-Helen watches in disbelief as Acko simply picks the dead boy's body off the street and dumps it in the gutter, concerned more about the damage to his car.
-He drives off leaving Helen alone, crying by her dead friend.
+Helen watches in disbelief as he simply picks the dead boy's body off the street and dumps it in the gutter, concerned more about the damage to his car.
+Acko drives off leaving Helen alone, crying by her dead friend.